superhotbacon/F24_Team5_DARPA_Triage_Drone/Reports/Conceputal Design Final/Conceptual Design.md

 ### **Signal Processing subsystem**
 #### **connections**
--Digital connection to programmable Drone
+  Digital connection to programmable Drone
--Digital signal to the doppler sensor.
+  Digital signal to the doppler sensor.

 #### **specifications**
--The Computing subsystem shall use signal processing to determine heart rate and respritory rate.
+  The Computing subsystem shall use signal processing to determine heart rate and respritory rate.
--The Computing subsystem shall be able to get accurate readings from 1 meter away.
+  The Computing subsystem shall be able to get accurate readings from 1 meter away.
--The signal processing algorithms shall process data and have it ready to transmit within 500ms of being recieved
+  The signal processing algorithms shall process data and have it ready to transmit within 500ms of being recieved

 #### **Description**